cmadland/PAC-U/Day 1/01 - Technology Overview.md

 > 	1. Be a means of conveying.
 > 	2. Form a link between.

-> Fundamental assumption of technology-mediated learning: In technology-mediated learning contexts, agentic intentions reside with humans, and not with technology (p.
+### Fundamental assumption of technology-mediated learning

+> In technology-mediated learning contexts, agentic intentions reside with humans, and not with technology (p.
 1037)

 ### Premises of technology-mediated learning (pp. 1038-1041)